lexibank/savelyevturkic/README.md

 Cite the source dataset as

-> Savelyev, Alexander (2019): Turkic Basic Vocabulary Databse.
+> Savelyev, Alexander (2019): Turkic Basic Vocabulary Database.
 Jena: Max Planck Institute for the Science of Human History.

 This dataset is licensed under a https://creativecommons.org/licenses/by/4.0/ license